-6.5 Compliance with sections 7.3 (b) and 7.6 of the Code
+6.5 Compliance with sections 7.3D and 7.6 of the Code

-This section sets out how Western Power's transmission tariffs comply with sections 7.3(b) and 7.6 of the Code.
+This section sets out how Western Power's transmission tariffs comply with sections 7.3D and 7.6 of the Code.

-Section 7.3(b) of the Code requires that reference tariffs are set between the 'incremental costs of service provision' and 'stand-alone costs of service provision'.
+Section 7.3D of the Code requires that reference tariffs are set between the avoidable cost of not serving the customers to whom or in respect of whom that reference tariff applies and 'stand-alone costs of service provision'.